Generational-Mobility-CH/address-book-parser/README.md

-Pipeline for address books parsing.
+This project parses Swiss address books and saves them into a SQL database.

 ---